originofmatter/MatGAN/README.md

 ## Video demo
 - [MatGAN in action demo video](https://youtu.be/psneoau1m-8)

-## Installation of run environment
+## Installation of running environment
 $pip install -r requirement.txt

 ## How to run: